Cybvr/JujuZero/TechSpec.md

 ## **8. Version Control**

-JujuAGI's source code is version-controlled using GitHub.
+Juju's source code is version-controlled using GitHub.
 This allows for:

 - Efficient collaboration among development team
 - Code review process
 - Issue tracking
 - Automated CI/CD pipelines

 Developers can access the repository by invitation only.
-For inquiries about contributing to JujuAGI, please contact our development team.
+For inquiries about contributing to Juju, please contact our development team.

 ## **9. Development Environment Setup**

-To set up the development environment for JujuAGI:
+To set up the development environment for Juju:

 1. Ensure Node.js (v14 or later) and npm are installed
 2. Clone the repository from GitHub